konmik/Phlux/README.md

 content of previous variables that was allocated for usage in an adapter?
 No one, we just drop them.
 The same is here, but we can do this in a much more reliable way.

+`AutoParcel` has a great support of the Builder pattern that allows to easily create copies of modified data structures. `Solid` allows to do the same with collections using streams.
+Java alone is not capable of applying this strategy, but with these two libraries the job can be done.

 ### Data requirements

 Most data in a Phlux application must implement `Parcelable` interface.